 Get the company’s Articles of Incorporation certified at a local notary office.

 Deposit equity funds

-Deposit equity in the investor’s bank account.
+Deposit equity funds into an investor’s Japanese bank account.

 Make company seal